-Tai Chi gong training develops a predatory mindset in combat and self defence (only)
+Kung training develops a predatory, aggressive and confident mindset for combat and self defence (only)

-‘The spirit is like that of a cat about to catch a rat’
+‘The spirit is like that of a cat about to catch a rat’, Tai chi classics

 Far too many practitioners of Tai Chi Chuan have far too much faith in the power of softness.
 Yes it is a critical part of the art and yes the yin aspects provide the practitioner with many excellent and beneficial qualities for health and fighting.
 However, we must also pay attention to and include the same amount of yang training.